 - Vasoactive intestinal peptide

 2. A 46-year-old man presents to the emergency department with sudden severe upper abdominal pain.
 Physical examination reveals that he is febrile, tachycardic and hypotensive.
 He has history of chronic lower back pain and recurrent nephrolithiasis.
 Emergency exploratory laporotomy is performed and a perforated gastric ulcer is revealed.
 The patient dies despite appropriate management.
 Multiple ulcers in the duodenum, jejunum, and stomach are revealed later by an autopsy.
 During the last few months he has been complaining of diarrhea and abdominal pain; however he was not taking any medications except for ibuprofen for his lower back pain during the past three weeks.
 Which of the following is the most likely cause of the presentation of this man?

 - Pancreatic tumor secreting vasoactive intestinal peptide

 3. A 53-year-old male patient presented to your office complaining of persistent epigastric pain, which is preventing him from eating normally and caused him to loose 15 pounds over the last month.
 His past history includes a pituitary tumor status post trans-sphenoidal resection and parathyroid neoplasia.
-By physical examination you find that there is tenderness over the epigastric region.
-What would you expect depending on additional diagnostic tests?
+By physical examination, you find out that there is tenderness over the epigastric region.
+What would you suspect based on the additional diagnostic tests?